lwz322/lwz322.github.io/_posts/2018-8-3-Proof of Sample Variance & Sample Covariance.md

 ---

 <!--more-->
-I have tried to find a convincible proof for this question but filed,then I referred to the outline of Sample Variance'proof in Wikipedia,and tried to write a convincing proof of sample covariance and its necessary precondition.
+I have tried to find a convincible proof for this question but failed,then I referred to the outline of Sample Variance'proof in Wikipedia,and tried to write a convincing proof of sample covariance and its necessary precondition.

 Besides,I have to thanks my roomate,who pointed out some mistakes in this proof.
 <!--more-->